What is breast enlargement surgery?

-Breast augmentation, also known as augmentation mammaplasty, is a surgical procedure involving implants to increase the size of breasts.
+Breast enlargement, also known as augmentation mammaplasty, is a surgical procedure our Specialist Plastic Surgeons perform in Perth that uses implants to increase the size of breasts.
 Breast augmentation will also correct slight sagging of the breast and can increase breast firmness.
 A similar procedure can be performed during breast reconstruction surgery following a mastectomy.

 This procedure can be performed for aesthetic (cosmetic) purposes or for medical reasons (e.g. breast asymmetry), the latter being dependent on strict Medicare eligibility criteria.